UW Health Pharmacy Technician Training Program FAQ

 What are my payment options?

 We accept cash or check only.
-Flexible payment plans are available and up to the discretion of the program director.
+Payment plans are available and up to the discretion of the program director.
 Payment arrangements must be worked out upon acceptance into the program.

-In order to apply, you must first meet the following minimum requirements:
+In order to apply, you must meet the following minimum requirements: